HomeBlogLake Tahoe Farmers Markets

 • Ski Run Blvd.

 Find all the usual suspects here—organic fruits and veggies, of course—plus a wide variety of Lake Tahoe made treasures like jams, hot sauces, empanadas and artisan goods.
-One of South Lake Tahoe’s favorite farmers markets, this one boasts a peek of a lake view plus a bustling Friday night scene that just feels like summer.
-Plus, there’s a few restaurants nearby if you’re looking for an aprés market happy hour.
+One of South Lake Tahoe’s favorite farmers’ markets, this one boasts a peek of a lake view plus a bustling Friday night scene that just feels like summer.
+Plus, there are a few restaurants nearby if you’re looking for an aprés market happy hour.

 North Lake Tahoe Farmers Markets